 It’s easier said than done, but like most things in life, patience gets you everywhere.
 If you are starting to knit as a crocheter, the slowness of it will probably be a big factor in you stopping knitting altogether.
 Crochet is notoriously fast and satisfying, so if you’re used to finishing a crocheted scarf in an hour, the idea of a knitted one taking a week will make your teeth itch, and not like bad-quality acrylic yarn does.
 If you find yourself getting impatient and annoyed with your knitting, put it down and come back to it another day.
 Don’t force the process or you’ll only learn to hate it.

 Allocate calm time to knit

 When you are learning something new, it goes without saying that peace, quiet and time to concentrate are paramount.
-Give yourself an hour a day in a quiet place where you can’t be interrupted (not when the kids are running riot and your husband is asking you for the 20th time where you put his iPhone charger) to really sit and enjoy the process.
+Give yourself an hour a day in a quiet place where you can’t be interrupted (not when the kids are running riot and your husband is asking you for the 20th time where you put his iPhone charger), awake and feeling positive to really sit and enjoy the process.

 Don’t bother with patterns at the start

 One of the things I hear the most from frustrated newbie knitters is “Why are the patterns so confusing?
 They’re impossible to understand!” and well, I know!
 Not being bitchy, but when I started to crochet I thought the same thing, you just swap a hdc blo with a kfb – it’s all a confusing new language that you have to learn…